 Mike’s BBQ

 The tender, peppery meat at Mike’s BBQ ensures that its smoked brisket cheesesteak deserves its own, highly honored spot among the best the city has to offer.
 The brisket is complemented by a heavy dose of house-made Cooper Sharp whiz and fried onions served on a sesame seed Carangi Baking Co. roll.
-The combination—although non-traditional—is cheesesteak perfection.
+The combination—although non-traditional—is flawless.

 Angelo’s Pizzeria